 Some organizations like AnitaB.org provide support to women in tech.
 Several other organizations want to help more women to get into tech.
 They do this by providing financial support.
 This kind of support enables women entrepreneurs to start tech-related businesses.

 A career in tech starts with education.
 If you want to pursue a career in tech, it’s always good to choose subjects in STEM (science, technology, engineering, mathematics).
-Remember, many women have made it in the tech field, this indicates that other women can make it too.
+Remember, many women have made it in the tech field, which means you can as well.

 As time passes, the demand for tech workers keeps on growing.
 More skilled experts of any gender are needed to supply labor to this field.
 Diversity in tech helps to look at problems holistically and provide effective solutions.
 Participation of women in tech can help restore balance and speed up innovation.